 Research and scholarly work is a major priority of our program.
 The research opportunities at the University of Maryland are numerous, and all faculty in our Division are involved in some manner with either basic science or clinical research efforts.
-Fellows are expected to select a research mentor from within the Division (or from outside the Division if they so choose) during the spring of their first year, and are then expected to spend 12-16 months during the second and third years of fellowship participating in either basic science or clinical research projects under the guidance of this mentor and the Division.
-Clinical and/or laboratory research projects are complemented by didactic coursework, including a one-week course in clinical research offered by the Department of Epidemiology, and a two week course introducing the fellow to basic laboratory techniques.
+CCM Fellows are expected to complete a scholarly activity during their fellowship.
+If they are interested in conducting either basic science of clinical research, they may select a research mentor from within the Division (or from outside the Division if they so choose) and use their research/elective time to work on their respective projects.

 Current major areas of investigation in our Division include: